-Two half time classified staff persons should be hired to manage the machine shop and tool inventory.
-One for evenings, one for morning classes.
-Students are being injured due to the amount of students being supervised by one instructor.
+One full time (40 hour) laboratory staff person should be hired to manage the advanced manufacturing lab and tool inventory for the day and evening classes.
+Students are at risk of being injured due to the amount of students being supervised by one instructor.
 This is a major safety concern.